Shraddha22710/SKOOP-RED/README.md

 📈 Results:
 Vanilla RED is often unstable (PSNR drops, residuals explode).
 SKOOP-RED provides robust stabilization, consistent improvement, and high-quality reconstructions across tasks.
-#See the paper for full quantitative and visual results.
+#See the paper for quantitative and visual results.